dceluis/mcp-hackathon/devlog.md

 although it just sends the activity i still need to handle the response i created termux-tasker script to install to termux

+---
+02-29 @ 06:18

+I added a chat loop with Gemini 2.0 flash and tool calling.

+---
+02-29 @ 14:26

+I have been investigating better ways of calling tasks than the am method.

+The problem with sending an intent is that its a send and forget method.
+We would need to implement a callback listener in the mcp server get return the task response back.
+And also we would need to implement unique task run ids and so on.

+Instead, you can create a tasker http web server with an endpoint that will run  a task and return with the response.
+I will be implementing it this way.